-* Please be kindly noted that our services can only be used for research to organizations or companies and not intended for individuals.
+* Please kindly note that our products and services can only be used to support research purposes (Not for clinical use).

-|S07018||(D-2-Nal5,Cys6·11,Tyr7,D-Trp8,Val10,2-Nal12)-Somatostatin-14 (5-12) amide||Inquiry|
+|S07018||(D-2-Nal5,Cys6·11,Tyr7,D-Trp8,Val10,2-Nal12)-Somatostatin-14 (5-12) amide||1192.47||Inquiry|

 Somatostatin, also known as growth hormone-inhibiting hormone (GHIH), which is a hypothalamic peptide hormone and can inhibit the secretion of growth hormone, glucagon, insulin, gastrin and secretory hormone, and play a role in neurotransmission.
 Somatostatin has two active forms: one is composed of 14 amino acids, the other is composed of 28 amino acids.

 Somatostatin is distributed all over the human body, but it is especially abundant in the cortex, hypothalamus, brainstem and spinal cord and other nerve tissues.
 Somatostatin has also been found in the nerves of the heart, thyroid, skin, eyes and thymus.
 The gastrointestinal tract and pancreas are rich in somatostatin, which is produced by paracrine and endocrine-like D cells and through intestinal nerves.
 Somatostatin-14 and somatostatin-28 were expressed in the whole gastrointestinal tract.